google/WebFundamentals/src/content/en/updates/posts/2016/03/access-usb-devices-on-the-web.markdown

 contexts](https://w3c.github.io/webappsec/specs/powerfulfeatures/#intro).
 This
 means you'll need to build with TLS in mind.

-> We care deeply about security, so you will notice that all new Web APIs require HTTPS.
+> We care deeply about security, so you will notice that new Web capabilities require HTTPS.
 The WebUSB API is no different, and is yet another good reason to get HTTPS up and running on your site.